GFDRR/community-mapping/source/includes/posts/_02-project-design-preparation.md

 ## Defining the scope of work

-The  rst step of Open Cities project planning is to clearly de ne the objectives.
+The first step of Open Cities project planning is to clearly de ne the objectives.
 This means answering questions such as these:

 <ul>
     <li>What is the scale of the project?
 Has this been done here before?</li>